pgs-dkanak/GoEuroDemo/Readme.md

 Communication between ViewModel and ViewController is direct when ViewController calls ViewModel.
 In other way round ViewModel -> ViewController communication is indirect via RxSwift Observables.
 Signals occur when ViewModel broadcasts events of internal application Model state changed.

 Model is decoupled from surrounding classes and can be used separately

+Network communication is done via Alamofire

+Network requests are mocked in tests and test data is loaded from local file

 Project is written with guidelines of SOLID (SRP, OCP, LSP, ISP, DIP).
 Whenever these guidelines were violated or adjusted to project's specific needs, motivation behind this decision was explained in the comment.